dianaow/flask-react-d3-celery/README.md

   docker-compose -f docker-compose.yml up -d --build
   ```

-  You can then point your browser to http://localhost:5000
+  You can then point your browser to http://localhost:8000

+  I have configured Docker such that when the postgres image is built and an instance (container) of it runs, a new database is created along with a postgres user and password.
+The database shuts down when the container stops and is removed.

   Note:
   - -f: specify docker-compose file name (Not necessary to specify, unless named differently from standard 'docker-compose.yml'